SAB Volley: History

 The club was based in Gallarate when founded in 2015 and played in group A of the Serie B1 in 2015–16.
 Ahead of the 2016–17 season, it acquired Neruda Volley licence to play the Serie A2.
 The club moved its base to Legnano and renew a contract to continue to play at the PalaBorsani for three seasons.

-The club finished its first Serie A2 season (in 2016–17) as third place during the regular season, qualifying for the Serie A1 promotion playoffs, reaching the final.
+The club finished its first Serie A2 season (in 2016–17) in third place during the regular season, qualifying for the Serie A1 promotion playoffs, reaching the final.
 Despite missing the promotion, the club submitted its participation for the following season at Serie A2 with a request to be on a waiting list for the Serie A1.
 On 16 July 2017, the Serie A League confirmed that SAB Volley would participate in the Serie A1 2017–18 season.

+SAB Volley finished its debut season in Serie A1 in last place and was relegated to Serie A2 again.
+Following the failed season the club is dissolved in 2018.

 Team

 Season 2017–2018, as of September 2017.